 Approximately so, from single samples, my way started in the field of application of artificial baits, and I came to the conclusion that if there is no reason for refusal, I will use them, of course, if it gives a result.
-It was a long time before I found out the real reason why they should not be ignored.
+It was a long time before I found out the real reason why should not ignore them.

 Today, the market presents a variety of artificial carp baits of different kinds, and I can honestly say that the best of them are produced by “Enterprise Tackle”.
 I know that you think: “He just has to say that because they sponsor him.”
 Well, you’re wrong.
 This sponsorship does exist, but it arose as a result of my very long use of Enterprise baits, and not the other way around.
 Do not ask me which, but especially in the case of corn, many other companies were producing their versions, but none of them was as useful as the Enterprise Tackle product, and I found out it fast.